Unemployment in Spain

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Industrial production rose 0.8% year-on-year in seasonally- and calendar-adjusted terms in December, down from November’s revised 1.6% expansion (previously reported: +2.1% year-on-year).

-Largely reflecting faster growth in the services sector, the IHS Markit composite Purchasing Managers’ Index (PMI) rose to 52.6 in August from 51.7 in July, which had marked the lowest print in nearly six years.
+Largely reflecting softer growth of the services sector, the IHS Markit composite Purchasing Managers’ Index (PMI) dropped from 52.7 in December to 51.5 at the start of the year.

-Spain’s current account balance recorded a surplus of EUR 2.1 billion in June, well above the EUR 1.5 billion surplus recorded in June 2018 but below the EUR 2.7 billion surplus logged in May.
+Spain’s current account balance recorded a surplus of EUR 3.4 billion in November 2019, above both the EUR 2.1 billion surplus recorded in November 2018 and EUR 2.8 billion surplus logged in October.